-Cervical cancer is a preventable disease, yet it kills about 275,000 women each year, mostly in low-income countries.
-PATH is working on screening methods that are rapid, affordable, and easy to use—even in rural areas without sophisticated laboratory facilities—and feasible precancer treatment methods.
-We’re also working with the GAVI Alliance and other partners to help countries plan strategic use of vaccines against human papillomavirus, the leading cause of cervical cancer, as part of a comprehensive approach to protecting women from the disease.
+Cervical cancer is a largely preventable disease, yet it kills about 270,000 women each year, mostly in low- and middle-income countries.
+As part of a comprehensive approach to protecting women from the disease PATH is working on cancer screening methods that are rapid, affordable, and easy to use—even in rural areas without sophisticated laboratory facilities—and feasible precancer treatment methods.
+We’re also working with the GAVI Alliance and other partners to help countries plan strategic use of vaccines against human papillomavirus, the leading cause of cervical cancer.

 Early detection of cervical precancer saves lives, but in low-resource settings only a tiny percentage of eligible women are screened.
 Molecular tests to detect HPV infection offer the opportunity to screen many more women with increased accuracy and cost-effectiveness, as compared with traditional Pap tests or visual inspection methods.
 For years, HPV DNA testing was available only in well-resourced settings, but PATH’s collaboration with the private company QIAGEN led to the development, validation, and commercialization of the careHPV™ test, a low-cost molecular test designed specifically for limited-resource settings.
 The careHPV test allows women to collect samples themselves, resulting in considerable programmatic advantages.

 In partnership with the ministries of health of four Central American countries, PATH’s Scale-Up project is introducing routine use of careHPV and updating national policies and guidelines to include HPV testing as a primary screening test.
 Scale-Up is also working to incorporate HPV tests into regional pooled procurement mechanisms to facilitate government procurement at the right price.
 The project also assessed the feasibility of introduction in three East African countries.